 • Things to do

 What is it?
 Yes, this is ground zero for Amsterdam prostitution, where sex workers advertise themselves in the famous red-lit shop windows.
-It’s also party central for stag and hen-dos – things get rowdy and continue until the small hours.
+It’s also party central for stag and hen-dos, and things get rowdy and continue until the small hours.

 Why go?
-Clearly, anyone of a hedonistic bent will fit right in here.
-But the Red Light District is also the city’s oldest neighbourhood and home to monuments, churches and quaint little squares that are well worth visiting.
-If that’s what you’re after, make sure to go along during the day.
+If you’re here just to ogle outside windows with crowds of drunk tourists, we wouldn’t recommend it.
+The Red Light District is also the city’s oldest neighbourhood and home to monuments, churches and quaint little squares that are well worth visiting.
+If that’s what you’re after, you’re better off going along during the day.
+Click ‘read more’ for our top recommendations.

 More great things to do in Amsterdam